jwangjie/SDC-LaneLines-P1/README.md

 Overview
 ---

 This is the first project of the Udacity "Self-Driving Car" Nanoprogram.
 In this project you are required to detect lane lines in images using Python 3 and OpenCV.
 I learned a lot as a roboticist with Mechanical Engineering background.
-This document will cover a quick reflection of the project, and solutions for software setting issues.
+This document will cover the usage instruction, a quick reflection of the project, and solutions for software setting issues.

+Usage Instruction
+---

+The project requirement can be found at [CarND-LaneLines-P1](https://github.com/udacity/CarND-LaneLines-P1).
+For my package, the folders are test and output images and videos.
+[P1.ipynb](https://github.com/jwangjie/SDC-LaneLines-P1/blob/master/P1.ipynb) is the final notebook file, [P1_first.ipynb](https://github.com/jwangjie/SDC-LaneLines-P1/blob/master/P1_first.ipynb) is the techniques review and first attempt, and [P1_second.ipynb](https://github.com/jwangjie/SDC-LaneLines-P1/blob/master/P1_second.ipynb) is the images test only and the second attempt.

 Reflection
 ---